A Christmas Story: The Musical

-A Christmas Story: The Musical is a stage musical version of the 1983 film A Christmas Story.
-The musical has music and lyrics written by Pasek and Paul and the book by Joseph Robinette.
+A Christmas Story: The Musical is a stage musical with music and lyrics written by Benj Pasek and Justin Paul, and a book by Joseph Robinette.
+It is based on the 1983 film A Christmas Story, itself based on the 1966 book In God We Trust: All Others Pay Cash by Jean Shepherd.
 The musical takes place in the 1940s in Indiana and focuses on a child named Ralphie, who wants a Red Ryder BB Gun for Christmas.

 After numerous regional productions, out of town tryouts and national tours, this version of the musical originally officially opened on Broadway in November 2012 at the Lunt Fontanne Theatre for a limited engagement that ran through December.

 Production history

 The musical premiered at the Kansas City Repertory Theatre, Missouri, in December 2009.
 The music and lyrics for that version were written by Scott Davenport Richards; the musical was directed by Eric Rosen with the book by Joseph Robinette, and featured John Bolton as "The Old Man" and Anne L. Nathan as Mother.
 Zachary Sayle appeared as Ralphie Parker and Jake Siegfried as younger brother, Randy Parker.
 Benj Pasek and Justin Paul were hired to re-do the score after the Kansas City engagement.

 A Christmas Story: The Musical opened at the 5th Avenue Theatre, Seattle, Washington, on December 9, 2010, and ran through December 30.
 The director was Eric Rosen with choreography by Kelly Devine, and a cast that featured John Bolton and Anne Allgood as The Old Man and Mother.
 A national tour in 2011 followed, ending at the Chicago Theatre.